d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 We can see that in each example, the first feature is the ID.
 This helps the model identify each training example.
-While this is convenient, it doesn't carry any information for prediction purposes.
+While this is convenient, it does not carry any information for prediction purposes.
 Hence we remove it from the dataset before feeding the data into the network.